 An employee who has exhausted all paid leave and who suffers from a catastrophic illness or injury may request the establishment of a sick leave pool, to which District employees may donate only local leave for use by the eligible employee.
 If the employee is unable to submit the request, a member of the employee's family or the employee's supervisor may submit the request to establish a sick leave pool.
 The pool shall cease to exist when the employee no longer needs leave for the purpose requested, uses the maximum number of days allowed under a pool, or exhausts all leave days donated to the sick leave pool.

-The Superintendent or designee shall develop regulations for the implementation of the sick leave pool that address the following: 1.
-Procedures to request the establishment of a sick leave pool; 2.
-The maximum number of days an employee may donate to a sick leave pool; 3.
-The maximum number of days per school year an eligible employee may receive from a sick leave pool; and 4.
-The return of unused days to donors.
+- 1. The maximum number of days an employee may donate to a sick leave pool is 3 from local leave balance. - 2.
+The maximum number of days per school year an eligible employee may receive from a sick leave pool is 50 days. - 3.
+All unused days will be returned to the donors.